This sponsored post is produced by SPS Commerce.

 If you’re a supply chain organization looking at advancing efficiencies and cutting your IT budget this year, it’s safe to assume you’re investigating cloud services (and if you’re not, you should be).
 Over the lifespan of your regular software solution, cloud technologies can reduce customers’ costs by up to 50 percent.
 Cloud-based solutions keep proving themselves over and over again, and enterprise adoption rates are mounting as the result.

-Today’s top cloud and retail executives are coming together at ReCon 2014 this spring.
+Today’s top cloud and retail executives are coming together at SPS Omnichannel 2014 this spring.
 Register now to join us and advance your retail knowledge.

 Here are the top three ways cloud services support the nimble supply chain: